-Stats of how much energy they saved those swarm drones, how much someone increased asparagus yield, or how they increased nanotube antenna resilience in space conditions during solar flare events will be on the news and on TV and ring through their profession or technical networks.
+Stats of how much energy they saved those swarm drones, how much someone increased asparagus yield, or how they increased nanotube antenna resilience in space conditions during massive solar flare events will be on the news and on TV and ring through their profession or technical networks.

 Or maybe they will even go on a world lecture tour so that all may gaze upon them or talk with them, and so they can share their thoughts and experience so that others in their field may benefit.
 You honestly think that Neil de Grasse Tyson, Bill Nye or the late Stephen Hawking didn’t have ‘groupies‘ come up to them where ever they go?
 I know I would be starting a conversation if I ever saw them!!
 ‘Look!! the Notorious NdT!
 Squeee!!”
 Faint. =)